Skip to main content

 Hip pain is sometimes unbearable, making you restless whenever you move.
 Some patients complain about chronic hip pain and can’t get much help using walking aids.
 So, the doctors will prescribe Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) to reduce the pain.

-These medications are made to treat specific health conditions, like:
+These medications are made to treat specific health conditions, such as:

 • Osteoarthritis